 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Just as overeating can spoil your weight loss efforts, so can starving yourself with a rice-cake-and-diet-coke diet.
-Deprivation will eventually slow down your metabolism and increase your risk of chronic disease.
+“Just as overeating can spoil your weight loss efforts, so can starving yourself with a rice-cake-and-diet-soda diet,” Kippen says.

 Repeatedly gaining and losing weight — called weight cycling — is a common outcome of yo-yo dieting.
-According to a 2010 review, weight cycling may be linked to chronic inflammation and thus, increase your risk of chronic disease.
+Weight cycling may be linked to chronic inflammation and can increase your risk of chronic disease.

 Eating for a healthy, vigorous life involves more than merely adding up daily calories or points.

-Choose foods based on their nutrient density — meaning foods with valuable calories, packed with plenty of vitamins, minerals, fiber, protein, and healthy fats.
+Choose foods based on their nutrient density — meaning foods with valuable calories, packed with plenty of vitamins, minerals, fiber, protein and healthy fats.

-Nutrient-rich foods provide the information your cells need to function, and may help prevent disease.
+Nutrient-rich foods provide the information your cells need to function and may help prevent disease.
 Best of all, they also make you feel more satisfied!

 Excess sugar intake is a major driver of obesity, type II diabetes and other chronic diseases.
 One study has linked excess added sugar to an increased risk for death from heart disease.

 Choose foods in their most basic form to help reduce your sugar intake.
 This means choosing steel cut oats over instant oatmeal packs, for example.

 The key is to choose foods rich in healthy fats, like extra virgin olive oil, almonds, chia seeds and sardines.

-These tips should help you whether you’re dining in or eating out.
-And when you’re buying groceries, remember to choose the least processed foods with the fewest ingredients.
+“These tips should help you whether you’re dining in or eating out,” Kippen emphasizes.
+“And when you’re buying groceries remember to choose the least processed foods with the fewest ingredients.”